 The auto insurance declaration page serves as a summary of your policy, including coverages, premiums, covered vehicles, deductibles, and more.
 Knowing how to read yours will allow you to know how much you’re protected in case of an accident and who to contact if you need to talk to the insurer.
 It makes sense to have a current copy of your declaration insurance page in your records where it’s easily accessible.

 Additionally, your auto insurance declaration can be helpful if you want to shop around for auto insurance rates.
-To help you compare auto insurance rates and policies, SoFi has partnered with Gabi to help you quickly and easily make an apples-to-apples comparison against the policy you currently have.
-Simply share your current policy information and then Gabi will show you rates from insurers in the network.
+To help you compare auto insurance rates and policies, SoFi has partnered with Experian to help you quickly and easily make an apples-to-apples comparison against the policy you currently have.
+Simply share your current policy information and then Experian will show you rates from insurers in the network.

 Photo credit: iStock/Drazen_